Ashok0/EnderalVREssentials/README.md

          taa po 1.0
          taa ps 0

+[**VR Address Library for SKSEVR v0.15.0**](https://www.nexusmods.com/skyrimspecialedition/mods/58101?tab=files): VR Address Library database for end users.
+This is intended as a VR replacement for Address Library for SKSE for mods designed for it.
+Only download if the mod says this is a requirement.
+It is currently an alpha.
+This is not for SSE.
+This is different from Address Library for SKSE.

 [**PapyrusUtil VR - Scripting Utility Functions v3.6b**](https://www.nexusmods.com/skyrimspecialedition/mods/13048?tab=files): An SKSE plugin adding several new scripts with native functions that provide various conveniences related to data storage and other misc functions to the scripter/modder.
 DynDOLOD requirement.

+[**Papyrus Extender SSE - 4.5.5**](https://www.nexusmods.com/skyrimspecialedition/mods/22854?tab=files): SKSE64 plugin that extends Papyrus script functionality, with over 275 new Papyrus functions, and 29 events.
+- Required by FEC.

+[**Papyrus Extender VR v4.5.5**](https://www.nexusmods.com/skyrimspecialedition/mods/58296?tab=files): SKSEVR plugin that extends Papyrus script functionality, with over 275 new Papyrus functions, and 29 events.
+This requires the original Papyrus Extender and is built from po3's source.
+- Required by FEC.

-[**DynDOLOD Resources SE v3.00 Alpha-12**](https://www.nexusmods.com/skyrimspecialedition/mods/52897?tab=files): DynDOLOD is a set of simple tools based on xEdit/xLODGen to automatically create a Skyrim mod based on the load order which adds distant LOD for objects and trees to Skyrim.
+[**DynDOLOD Resources SE v3.00 Alpha-16**](https://www.nexusmods.com/skyrimspecialedition/mods/52897?tab=files): DynDOLOD is a set of simple tools based on xEdit/xLODGen to automatically create a Skyrim mod based on the load order which adds distant LOD for objects and trees to Skyrim.
 By combining DynDOLOD with xLODGen users can create drastically enhanced static object LOD + tree LOD and the new, optional dynamic distant object LOD in a few simple steps.

+[**More Informative Console VR beta v0.4.3**](https://www.nexusmods.com/skyrimspecialedition/mods/19250?tab=files): This mod edits the UI to show a great deal of additional information on npcs, items, and other objects when the console is opened, similar to the way MFG console worked for Oldrim.

 [**Dear Diary VR - Paper SkyUI and Categorized Favorites v1.06**](https://www.nexusmods.com/skyrimspecialedition/mods/44874?tab=files): Replacer for Skyrim interface in a paper style.